Ofiregev/Ex2_oop/README.md

 ![img_2.png](img_2.png)

-This uml represent the interfaces and the class of the project.
+This uml represent the interfaces and the classes of the project.

 The regular arrow means that this class implement the interface below.

-The green points means function from the interface, and the black points means that this is a function that added by me for the project.
+The green points means functions from the interface, and the black points means that this is a function that added by me for the project.

 The dashed line means that this class depends on the other class.